DavidStirling/ImQuick/README.md

 ```
 python -m nuitka --mingw64 --standalone --plugin-enable=tk-inter --plugin-enable=numpy --include-data-file=resources/*=resources/ --include-data-file=tkdnd/*=tkdnd/ --windows-icon-from-ico=resources\ImQuick.ico --windows-disable-console --python-flag=no_site ImQuick.py
 ```

+The `tkdnd` data parameter may need to be pointed to your `python\tcl` folder, or you can place a copy of tkdnd in the main folder to ease packaging.

 This will generate the required files in `\ImQuick.dist`.
 Execute `imquick.iss` using Inno Setup to pack the .exe into an installer.